alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 Reddit had the right approach, communities being silos in which you participated only if you wanted to.
 But unfortunately they too started a massive banning campaign, having banned thousands of communities after updating their content policies to forbid content that [promotes hate based on identity or vulnerability](https://www.reddithelp.com/hc/en-us/articles/360045715951).
 And don't get me wrong, some communities were abhorrent, which makes a principled stand for freedom of speech hard to swallow, but we can also say that Reddit no longer is what it used to be, which for me makes it much less appealing.

 I recommend ["Free Speech: Because We Can"](http://www.aaronsw.com/weblog/becausewecan) ([archive](https://web.archive.org/web/20211201195320/http://www.aaronsw.com/weblog/becausewecan)) by the late Aaron Swartz.

+### 6) Democracy needs a shared notion of truth

+Here we're seriously getting into the metaphysical weeds 😅

+*Absolute truth* exists, however, as humans, we are often incapable of finding it due our limited resources or understanding of the universe.

+Democracy does not depend on finding truth.
+What we need is to live with each other, as neighbors, colleagues, or countrymen.
+Therefore, we need agreement, but not agreement on what is true, but rather agreement on what we can live with.

+Democracy is a political system and a process that manages the eternal conflict between equality and freedom.
+Absolute freedom leads to inequality, whereas absolute equality leads to servitude.
+In other words, democracy is a process that acknowledges that people have their own personal truths, values, needs, and desires, being meant to create a *compromise* in society, such that the needs of everyone is taken into account ... and here we must also mention the liberal values, which prevents democracy from devolving into a tyranny of the majority.
+Democracy is a process for *compromise*.

+If you believe that we need a shared notion of truth, then censorship becomes attractive, in spite of this idea being not even wrong.
+If you believe that democracy is a process for compromise, such that we can leave with each other, it's becoming clear that censorship may be the last thing we want.

 ---